Floofball-uwu/Jukeustry/README.md

-# Mindustry Mod Template
+# Jukebox Mod
-A blank template for Mindustry mods with an existing Gradle configuration to compile and dex-ify.
+Adds jukeboxes to the game.
+Thats it.
+May or may not add more in the future.

 ## Compiling
 JDK 8.